jennatauro/Blended/README.md

 	    compile 'com.jakewharton:butterknife:6.0.0'
 	    compile 'com.timehop.stickyheadersrecyclerview:library:0.3.3@aar'

 1. Clone this repository.
-Open your project in Android Studio and go to File > Import Module and select the sectioned-list-recycler-view-library folder, from whatever directory you cloned it to.
+Open your project in Android Studio and go to File > Import Module and select the blendedlibrary folder, from whatever directory you cloned it to.

 2. Create your models that will be in the list and have each of them implement ModelViewHolder.
 They will each use their own layout resource file, header title, and view holder in the bindViewHolder() method.
 Implementation could look something like this:

 		@Override
-	    public void bindViewHolder(SectionedRecyclerViewAdapter.RecyclerViewBaseHolder vh) {
+	    public void bindViewHolder(BlendedRecyclerViewAdapter.RecyclerViewBaseHolder vh) {
 	        ((SoccerPlayerViewHolder) vh).soccerPlayerName.setText(getmName());
 	    }